 KU Associate Professor Tim Hossler

-Streets of Kansas City is a collaborative book/exhibition project between art director Tim Hossler and photographer Mike Sinclair to document Kansas City’s streetscape.
-Streets of Kansas City will gather together selections from Mike Sinclair’s 30+ years of KC photographic archives as well as new photography to tell the transformation story of the city’s visual landscape.
-The project will explore the narrative structure of books and exhibition space to enhance the narrative and understanding of the city.
+2 Boulevards is a collaborative book/exhibition project between art director Tim Hossler and photographer Mike Sinclair to document two of Kansas City’s iconic boulevards: Ward Parkway and The Paseo (recently renamed MLK Blvd.).
+2 Boulevards will gather together selections from Mike Sinclair’s recent work as well as new photography to tell a 30+ years of KC photographic archives as well as new photography to express the character of each boulevard and how it functions in the city’s visual and historical landscape.

 In the books Every Building on the Sunset Stripe (1966) and Some Los Angeles Apartments (1965), artist Edward Ruscha explored how photographic books could document the everyday streetscape of the city.
 In the early 20th century, French photographer Eugène Atget used photography to document a transforming Paris.
 His photographs preserved a city of which little still remains.
 By referencing Ruscha and Atget’s work (and presentations of that work), Tim Hossler and Mike Sinclair plan to create a document that preserves our visual memory of Kansas City.